Conditional Threading is an optimization that searches for separate

 condition several times.
 Also, in the cases where a second

-statement has been used with the exact negation of the
+IF statement has been used with the exact negation of the

-condition of the first IF
+condition of the first IF, the second IF could

-then be incorporated in an ELSE
+then be incorporated in an ELSE statement.

 Consider the following example: